Friends of Tunisian accused in Canada plot express shock

 "But it was easy to influence him; he has a weak personality," she told Reuters.
 "He could not differentiate between the truth and a joke."

-She recalled that he was certainly not a loner, but he did display a certain innocence when it came to interacting with young women.
+She recalled that he did not have a beard and was not a loner during his time as a student.
+But he did display a certain innocence when it came to interacting with young women.

 "He did not know the difference between a condom and a packet of chewing gum," she said, adding that she was in shock after hearing that Esseghaier had been arrested.